pengfei99/DataVizWithDash/avocado_analytics/README.md

 2. set the hover template so that when users hover over a data point, it shows the price in dollars.
 Instead of 2.5, it’ll show as $2.5.
 3. adjust the axis, the color of the figure, and the title format in the layout section of the graph.
 4. wrap the graph in an html.Div with a "card" class.
 This will give the graph a white background and add a small shadow below it.

+## 2.3 Create Interactive Components

+### 2.3.1 Add interactive component
+To allow user input arguments, we need to create components that users can interact with.
+For that, we include a new **html.Div** above your charts.
+It’ll include
+- two dropdowns

+- a date range selector

+With these components, the user can give argument to filter the data and update the graphs.